 Facility Condition Analysis (FCA) Library

-To better serve each using agency a project recommendation spreadsheet is available for your use.
-This spread sheet includes not only the FCA data but also includes the responses from the Using Agency project status survey from 2014.
-Upon request the text of the FCA reports can be made available.
+To better serve each using agency, a project recommendation spreadsheet is available for your use.
+Upon request, the text of the FCA reports can be made available.
 This is updated in April of even-numbered years.